- Q: How does food insecurity affect human and economic development?

 World Bank Group: Working to End Extreme Poverty and Hunger

-For more than 60 years, the World Bank Group has partnered with governments worldwide, reducing poverty by providing financial and technical help.
-Since 2000, developing countries have cut extreme poverty in half, achieving MDG 1 five years ahead of schedule.
-That milestone was not met in much of Africa and South Asia, however.
+The world achieved Goal 1 five years ahead of schedule.
+In 2010, an estimated 21 percent of people in the developing world lived at or below $1.25 a day – down from 43 percent in 1990 and 52 percent in 1981.
+The poverty milestone has not yet been met in much of Africa and South Asia, however.
 More than a billion people worldwide still live in extreme poverty, and many more experience hunger and are vulnerable to environmental or price shocks.
-The Bank Group is working with the international community to end extreme poverty in a generation and boost incomes for the bottom 40 percent in each country.
+Undernutrition remains one of the world’s most serious but least addressed public health challenges.
+Nearly one-third of children in developing countries are underweight or stunted (low height for age), and undernutrition contributes to one-third of all child deaths.
+The World Bank Group is working with the international community to end extreme poverty in a generation and boost incomes for the bottom 40 percent in each country.
 With food security a vital part of this effort, the Bank Group is boosting agriculture financing to $8-10 billion a year and is working in multiple ways to build agricultural productivity and resilience to climate change.

 - We can reduce poverty and hunger by:

 - creating jobs